anismuslimin/profile-hyde/resume.md

 #### The Daily Iowan
 ##### Metro Editor *Jan.
 2015 - current*
-* I managed a team of 18 reporters.
+* I managed a team of 18 reporters
-* I am responsible of copy editing works by my reporters.
+* I am responsible of copy editing works by my reporters
-* I come up with, and assign story ideas for the metro news section of newspaper.
+* I come up with, and assign story ideas for the metro news section of newspaper

 * important achievements